wp-plugins/adaptive-images/readme.txt

  - It does not care whether the device is actually mobile or not.
 It checks the device screen resolution.
 If you have set your breakpoints big enough then it should work just as good for desktop devices as well.
 However it targets mostly the mobile ones.
- - The resized versions of the pictures are kept in a special directory in the `/wp-content/cache` folder.
+ - The resized versions of the pictures are kept in a special directory in the `/wp-content/cache` directory.

 = Credits =